 Drinking alcohol to obtain (BAC) levels to 0.08 g/dL.
 This usually occurs after four drinks for women and five drinks for men in about two hours.
 Depending on their frequency, binge drinkers can produce minor withdrawal symptoms like anxiety, restlessness, and shakiness when drinking stops.

 For men, having 15 drinks or more during a week is considered heavy drinking.
 For women, it’s eight drinks over the course of a week.
-For heavy drinkers, alcohol withdrawal symptoms will be substantially more severe.
+And for heavy drinkers, alcohol withdrawal symptoms will be substantially more severe.
 The cessation of drinking can lead to symptoms like confusion, racing heart, high blood pressure, fever, and heavy sweating.

 More serious problems range from hallucinations about 12 to 24 hours after that last drink to seizures within the first 2 days.
 These severe withdrawal symptoms are for individuals who have been heavy drinkers for a extended period of time – usually over a year.
 If you believe you may be a heavy drinker it is crucial that you do not try to quit drinking without professional help.
 Alcohol withdrawals can be extremely unpleasant and even sometimes fatal.
 An alcohol detox program like Coalition Recovery is designed to help individuals through the withdrawal stages with minimum discomfort and maximum safety.
 Severe withdrawal symptoms include.